pjj/Emacs-nsh/README.md

 Enter the shell's name in the minibuffer.
 You can auto-complete the name using your favorite completion solution; nsh will look up the names of all your existing histories).

+## Inspiration / credits

+The original inspiration came from Joe Bank's package nshell a package for using named shells with saved histories within Emacs.
+I can no longer live without keeping shell histories forever.

+## Limitations:

+nsh works with tramp as expected: the records are stored on the remote machine.
+However, it does not work as expected when the user issues ssh from a local nsh.